MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

 19. On the **Review Simulation** page, review the entered information.
 If anything needs to be changed, select the appropriate **Edit** option to make the change.
 Once everything is correct, select **Submit**.
 It may take a few minutes before you receive a confirmation stating **Simulation has been scheduled for launch**.
 Select **Done**. <br/>

-	**Note:** Once the simulated spear phishing attack is launched, a very intriguing, real-world looking email should be sent to all Adatum users.
-Rather than waiting up to 15 minutes for the email to be generated, you will validate the email and review the diagnostic results of the attack in Exercise 7, task 4 of this lab.
+	**Note:** Once the simulated spear phishing attack is launched, it may take up to 15 minutes for the system generate the email and send it to all Adatum users.
+Rather than waiting for the email to be generated, you will validate the email and review the diagnostic results of the attack in Exercise 7, task 4 of this lab.

 20. Leave your Edge browser and all tabs open and proceed to the next exercise.